dragosu/jquery-aciSortable/README.md

 Features:

-- supports the sorting including child elements and reposition of the elements in a tree like structure, drag & drop between different sortables and content scrolling when in drag;
+- supports the sorting including child elements and reposition of the elements in a tree like structure, drag & drop between different sortables and content scrolling while in drag;

 - with the configuration options you can define your own HTML markup;